DeepBlueRobotics/training/docs/section-7/feedforward-control.md

 The SysID tool runs two types of tests:

+- Quasistatic:
-- Quasistatic: mechanism is gradually sped up (determines amount of voltage needed for velocity)
+    - Mechanism is gradually sped up
+    - Determines amount of voltage needed for velocity
+- Dynamic:
-- Dynamic: mechanism is given a constant 'step voltage' (determines amount of voltage needed for acceleration)
+    - mechanism is given a constant 'step voltage'
+    - determines amount of voltage needed for acceleration

 These tests can be run backwards and forwards.
 To create the test, you have to write create a SysIdRoutine object:
 ```java